kylecooper/iocOut/readme.md

 Usage
 -----
-    python iocOut.py [OPTIONS]

-    OPTION LIST:

-	parser.add_option('-f', dest='indicatorFile', type='string', help='indicators to create new IOC file')
-	parser.add_option('-o', dest='outputFileName', type='string', default=None, help='name of the output file')
+    python iocOut.py [-h] [-f INPUT] [-o OUTPUT] [-n "name"] [-a "author"] [-d "description"]

+    Mandatory Arguments:
-	-f    File with indicators to use to generate an IOC file.
+		-f,    		File with indicators to use to generate an IOC file.
 Currently only .txt files are supported.

+	Optional Arguments:
+		-h, --help	show this message and exit
-    -o    Optional option to name the output file.
+		-o,    		Name of the output file.
 If not used, the file will be output as <input filename>.ioc.
+		-n, 		Populate the "Name" field in IOC Editor.
+String must be wrapped in quotes.
+		-a,			Populate the "Author" field in IOC Editor.
+String must be wrapped in quotes.
+		-d, 		Populate the "Description" field in IOC Editor.
+String must be wrapped in quotes.

 Requirements
 ------------